How To: Side-Lying Hip Abductions

 6).
 Repeat.

-NOTE: For extra resistance, if necessary, use ankle weights or loop a band around your ankles, knees, or forefeet, keeping in mind that the lower the band is placed the more glute activation will occur.
+NOTE (2): The addition of resistance will raise the challenge of the exercise and make the gluteus medius and other hip abductor muscles work harder than they would with body weight alone, which increases the potential for more growth and strength.
+So for extra resistance, if necessary, use ankle weights or rest and hold a dumbbell or weight plate on the outside of your upper thigh.
+Another option is to perform banded side-lying hip abductions by looping a band around your ankles, knees, or forefeet, keeping in mind that the lower the band is placed the more glute activation will occur and the more difficult the exercise will become.
 You may also add another band in a separate location for even more resistance.
 For example, if you have a band around your knees, place a second band around the ankles.
-For added resistance, another option is the combined use of ankle weights and bands.
+For even greater resistance, you may do something like the combined use of ankle weights and bands.

 For a workout routine that possibly includes side-lying hip abductions, as well as other exercises geared specifically to your goals, training experience, injury history, and available equipment, then find out more HERE

-Glossary: abs, clamshells, exercise, exercise equipment, glutes, goal, muscle, muscle group, routine
+Glossary: abduction, abs, clamshells, exercise, exercise equipment, glutes, goal, muscle, muscle group, routine, training